I was digging through Scribe’s website to find if there is anything I missed, and I came across this description:

 The answer is simple.
 The tool is so easy to use that anyone can do it, saving time and effort from practice.

-The main difference between Scribehow and its competitors is that Scribe doesn’t require any programming knowledge.
+The main difference between Scribehow and its competitors is that Scribe doesn’t require any programming knowledge, and the recording process is completely automated.

 You just have to fill a file when creating your first guide.
 Then you’re ready to start adding content, images, a video file, an audio file or anything else you want.